-Remove the stigma of mental health through consistent messages in assemblies and a culture of openness
+Remove the stigma of mental health through consistent messages in assemblies and a culture of openness being driven by staff and students alike.

 Recognise the importance of communication in all areas of school and foster a strong pastoral instinct in tutors and teachers.
-Parental engagement in these matters is high as are the quality of conversations held in form times.
+Parental engagement in these matters is key as are the quality of conversations held in form times.